-The following information is intended for applicants who have already been invited to an audition and interview, to help them prepare.
-Please note it may change from year to year.
+The following information is intended for applicants who have already been invited to an audition or interview, to help them prepare.
+Please note this is only valid for 2020-21.

-We invite all applicants who show potential to an audition and interview.
-We offer a range of options both on campus and regionally in Bristol, Birmingham, Manchester and London.
-Interviews are two-way: they give you the opportunity to show your creative skills and interview us; and they help us to assess further your potential to succeed in your chosen subject.
-If you are based outside the UK and are unable to come to Falmouth or a regional audition and interview, you can select to be interviewed online or by telephone.
+We invite all applicants who show potential to an audition or interview.
+All interviews will take place online this year to ensure a safe experience.
+Interviews are two-way: they give you the opportunity to show your creative skills and ask any questions about the course; and they help us to assess further your potential to succeed in your chosen subject.

 We'll invite you to an interview through the Falmouth Applicant Portal.

-If, in order to attend an in-person on campus audition and interview, you have any individual requirements due to a long-term health condition, specific learning difficulty or disability, please contact the Accessibility Service as soon as possible:
+If, in order to attend an online interview, you have any individual requirements due to a long-term health condition, specific learning difficulty or disability, please contact the Accessibility Service as soon as possible.

-This will enable us to discuss and put in place any support or adjustments you may require, for example, hearing induction loop, BSL interpreter, adjusted interview time/length, ground floor interview room or information in a different format.
+This will enable us to discuss and put in place any support or adjustments you may require, for example, live online captioning, BSL interpreter, adjusted interview time/length, or information in a different format.